 My conversation with Allison isn’t the first time this topic has come up.
 One of my first guests on the Justin Brady Cultcast, Jessica Kriegel found similar findings in her own research, capturing her own discoveries in her book Unfairly Labeled.
 Kriegel discovered the methods we use to describe various demographical groups, were more descriptive of humanity in general.

 For example, some will often explain millennials desire to find meaning in their work, but her research showed the same claim has been made about every other demographic.
-(And indeed, people are now making that claim about Gen Z.) So how do we properly understand people from a 30k foot view?
+(And indeed, people are now making that claim about Gen Z.) But how does it practically work?
+How do we properly understand people from a 30k-foot view?
 Do we abandon all attempts to group the population into meaningful categories?
 Allison’s research indicates a better solution: Valuegraphics.

 What Are Valuegraphics?